pivotal/docs-tap/cli-plugins/apps/how-to-examples.hbs.md

 ## <a id='export-usage'> --export

-Use the `--export` flag to retrieve the workload definition with all the extraneous, cluster-specific, properties/values removed.
+Use this flag to retrieve the workload definition with all the extraneous, cluster-specific, properties/values removed.
 For example, the status and metadata text boxes like `creationTimestamp`.
 This allows you to apply the workload definition to a different environment without having to make significant edits.